dfkki123508/MoViCC/README.md

 # MoViCC
-A automatic, keyword-based musicvideo creator, that uses only creative commons videos found on youtube.
+A automatic, keyword-based musicvideo creator, that uses creative commons videos found on youtube.